 Yes, the Washington State Ferry runs year-round, even in very inclement weather.
 Airplane travel may be affected by Winter weather.

 No. Also, surprisingly, we don’t have squirrels on the island.
 Our biggest predators are foxes, eagles and raccoons.
 Our largest land animals are very friendly deer.

 9. Where does your drinking water come from?

 There are no rivers on San Juan Island.
 Residences outside of Friday Harbor have wells for drinking water.
 The town maintains a precious, dammed lake in the middle of the island, called Trout Lake, which is not accessible to the public.
 From there drinking water is treated and pumped into town.

 There is great cell reception in Friday Harbor.
 As soon as you leave town though, cell service gets spotty.
-As of this writing, Verizon seems to work best.
 Sometimes, when you are on the west side of the island, Canadian cell towers pick up your signal and you may incur foreign roaming charges.
 In that case, call your cell provider and let them know, that you never left the US.
 Or better yet, turn your phone off for the weekend.